hleveillegauvin/sib2humPlugin/README.md

 - [ ] Add support for multistaff instrument (e.g. piano) \*staff2	\*staff1
 - [ ] Articulations
 - [ ] Beaming (although not urgent; Verovio can do it automatically)
-- [ ] Clean exit if no active score
 - [ ] Dynamics + Crescendi
 - [ ] Pickup bar(s)
 - [ ] Tempo markings
 - [ ] Create GUI for users to define Custom1Artic, Custom2Artic and Custom3Artic and assign them to undefined signifiers
-- [ ] Create GUI to decide name of file and where to save
+- [ ] Create GUI to decide name of file and where to save (is this feasible?
+Can't find an example of an existing plugin that lets you do that)
 - [ ] Slurs
 - [ ] Make sure that the file generated doesn't have an extra return carriage character at the end.
 - [ ] first and second endings